imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 This would in turn mean that adversarial actors could craft the transactions in a way which puts significant load on the network, at the same time paying disproportionately low transaction fees.
 This situation opens the door to DoS attacks, which have happened and were given as main motivation for gas cost revisions in **TODO find ref**.

-To add to this, there is the decentralization factor of adequate gas costs.
+To add to this, there is the decentralization factor of having adequate gas costs.
 The computations by EVM/eWASM components in Ethereum network nodes are performed by all nodes in the network, regardless of whether they are mining and earning transaction fees or not.
-In the situation described above, the effect of the DoS attack extends to all participants of the network, with most severely impacting less performant systems running on consumer hardware.
+In the situation described above, the effect of the DoS attack extends to all participants of the network, most severely impacting less performant systems running on consumer hardware.
 The ability of users running nodes on consumer hardware to keep up with the execution of transactions on the blockchain is very important for preserving the decentralized nature of Ethereum.
 Such arguments are present in **TODO find ref**.